Devil fish: Ecology

 The average lifespan of a giant devil ray is 20 years.
-It is an epipelagic species.
-It has a very low reproductive capacity.
-This means that the species gives birth to a single offspring at unknown intervals.
-The species is ovoviviparous: the young hatch from their eggs inside the mother's body and emerge later when they are more fully grown.
+It is an epipelagic species with a very low reproductive capacity; the species gives birth to a single offspring at unknown intervals.
+The species is ovoviviparous; the young hatch from their eggs inside the mother's body and emerge later, when they are more matured.
 The disc width of the pups born at the Osaka Aquarium was 1.03 m.

-It can be predicted that at the rate that its population is declining now, the population will decline by at least 50% in the next 60 years.
-This is due to a number of threats including the poor likelihood of recovering from declining populations.
+At the rate that its population is declining now, the population is predicted to decline by at least 50% in the next 60 years, due to a number of threats, including the poor likelihood of recovering from declining populations.

-Devil rays feed on planktonic crustaceans and small schooling fish, which are funneled into the mouth with cephalic flaps.
+Devil rays feed on planktonic crustaceans and small, schooling fish, which are funneled into the mouth with cephalic flaps.
 When these flaps are rolled up, they look like horns, giving the animal a "devil-like" silhouette.
 It mostly eats northern krill (Meganyctiphanes norvegica) and small mesopelagic and clupeid fishes.

 Conservation status

-The devil fish has a limited range and a low rate of reproduction.
-As a result, it is sensitive to environmental changes.
+The devil fish has a limited range and a low rate of reproduction, so is sensitive to environmental changes.
 Its population trend is decreasing.
 Most of the information on the giant devil ray has been gathered through bycatch data because the species has a high bycatch mortality.
 Giant devil ray mortalities are mostly reported as bycatch from swordfish nets, and occasionally reported as bycatch from longlines, purse seines, trawls, trammel nets, and tuna traps.
-There are many threats against the giant devil ray such as fishing, resource harvesting (being taken as bycatch in different fisheries), industrial garbage, and solid waste.
+The many threats against the giant devil ray include fishing, resource harvesting (being taken as bycatch in different fisheries), industrial garbage, and solid waste.
 The main threats to this species come from pollution in the Mediterranean and bycatch capture in various fishing equipment including trawls, tuna traps, and dragnets meant for swordfish.
 All species of the genus Mobula have been targeted by recreational and commercial fisheries for centuries.
 Fisheries in Gaza and Egypt are reported to catch giant devil rays for local consumption, and they are reported as bycatch in various places including the Indian Ocean and Atlantic Ocean.

 The 2004 IUCN Red List listed the devil fish as a vulnerable species.
 It was reclassified as endangered in 2006 due to low population resilience coupled with continued high bycatch mortality.
-In June 2018 the New Zealand Department of Conservation classified the devil fish as "Data Deficient" with the qualifier "Secure Overseas" under the New Zealand Threat Classification System.
+In June 2018, the New Zealand Department of Conservation classified the devil fish as "data deficient" with the qualifier "secure overseas" under the New Zealand Threat Classification System.
 Off of the Adriatic Sea, the giant devil ray is legally protected in Italy and Croatia.
 Fishing, transportation, landing, and trade of the giant devil ray is forbidden in Albania.
 The giant devil ray is also protected under the Bern and Barcelona conventions.